pyfar/gallery/docs/contribute/general/pr_workflow.rst

 Please make sure to meet the following criteria:

 - Ensure that the PR targets the correct branch, i.e. ``main`` if you are proposing a bugfix or improvements to the documentation, or ``develop`` if you propose a new feature or enhancement of existing code.
-- Pyfar projects follow semantic versioning.
+- Pyfar projects follow `semantic versioning <../packages/releasing.html#versioning>`_.
 This means that
    - Changes to existing functionality are only allowed in minor or major releases (``develop`` branch) under the condition that backward compatibility is maintained for at least two minor releases.
    - If required, deprecations of existing functionality can be introduced to ensure backward compatibility.
    - Breaking changes are only allowed in major releases.
-- Ensure that your code follows the coding style and guidelines of the project.
+- Ensure that your code follows the `coding style and guidelines of the project <../packages/style_design.html>`_.
 - Ensure to add or update tests as necessary and that all tests pass.
+Please refer to the `testing guidelines <../packages/testing.html>`_ for more information.
 - Include a clear and concise docstring which is formatted according to the project's documentation guidelines and make sure that it is added to the API documentation.
 - Keep contributions made in a PR as compact and module as possible.
 It is always beneficial to re-use existing functionality when suitable.
 - Please refrain from making changes on code sections that are not related to the PR.
 This is to ensure that the git history remains clear and improves maintainability and most importantly makes reviewing a PR easier.